AlphaStan/alphacross/README.md

 Basically, Q-learning aims at learning a function Q*: s x a -> Q*(s, a) which is defined as the maximum expected reward by taking action *a* while in state *s*.
 Q* is called the optimal action-state value function.
 Hence, we are trying to learn a policy *p* that maps a state *s* to the action that maximizes the expected reward from *s*: p(s) = a* where a*=argmax_a Q*(s, a).
 Intuitively, by applying *p*, we are following the path with highest expected reward.
-I got quite technical in this part, if you are interested in Reinforcement Learning read [this introduction from Sutton](http://incompleteideas.net/book/the-book-2nd.html).
+This part is quite technical, if you are interested in Reinforcement Learning read [this introduction from Sutton](http://incompleteideas.net/book/the-book-2nd.html).

 ### This looks great ! how can I contribute ?